kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

   </details>
 </div>

-## Add a RequestAuthentication which requires JWT token for all requests for workloads that have label app:httpbin
+## Add a RequestAuthentication which requires JWT token for all requests for workloads that have matching label

 Follow the instructions in the tabs to secure httpbin or a function using JWT token.